puppeteer/puppeteer/README.md

 Explore the [API documentation](docs/api.md) and [examples](https://github.com/GoogleChrome/puppeteer/tree/master/examples/) to learn more.

+## Debugging tips

+1. Turn off headless mode - sometimes it's useful to turn see what the browser is displaying.
+Instead of launching in headless mode, launch a full version of Chrome using  `headless: false`:

+    ```js
+    const browser = await puppeteer.launch({headless: false});
+    ```

+1. Slow it down - the `slowMo` option slows down Puppeteer operations by the specified amount of milliseconds.
+It's another way to help see what's going on.

+    ```js
+    const browser = await puppeteer.launch({
+      headless: false,
+      slowMo: 250 // slow down by 250ms
+    });
+    ```

 ## Contributing to Puppeteer

 Check out [contributing guide](https://github.com/GoogleChrome/puppeteer/blob/master/CONTRIBUTING.md) to get an overview of Puppeteer development.